ByAUJay

 - Oracle complacency

-- Fix: dual‑source NAV, set hard staleness limits, and degrade gracefully to conservative pricing if feeds fail. (prnewswire.com)
+- Fix: To avoid issues here, we should implement dual-source NAV, set some hard staleness limits, and have a plan to downgrade gracefully to conservative pricing if any feeds decide to fail us. (prnewswire.com)

 - Ignoring custody venue allowlists